Recordings/Discussions

 Born: November 6, 1974 - Cosenza, Italy

-Maria Perrotta has broadcast on Sky TV, the German radio station Saarländischer Rundfunk, and various other German and Italian television channels and radio stations.
-She has recorded for the labels Decca, Cinik Records and ClassicaViva.
+Maria Perrotta has appeared on TV and radio broadcasts in Italy and Germany.
+She has recorded for Decca, Cinik Records, ClassicaViva, and EnPhases.
 Her live recording of J.S.
-Bach's Goldberg Variations (BWV 988) (Decca Records, 2012), 2012) received five stars and won the Critics' Award in major musical magazines in Italy.
-Her performances of the Goldberg Variations (BWV 988) received rave reviews: "A perfect blend of the lush pianism of Alexis Weissenberg and the laser-like control of Glenn Gould."
-(Libero).
-"If she stays on this path, Maria Perrotta seems destined to become the Italian Rosalyn Tureck."
-(Corriere della Sera).
+Bach's Goldberg Variations, BWV 988 (Decca, 2012) received five stars and the Critics’ Award from leading music journals.
+Reviews described her interpretation as “a perfect blend of the lush pianism of Alexis Weissenberg and the laser-like control of Glenn Gould” (Libero), and: “If she stays on this path, Maria Perrotta seems destined to become the Italian Rosalyn Tureck” (Corriere della Sera).

 Source: